xxl4/me/source/_posts/IT-security-2024-09-19.md

 **Email Spam**

-Email spam refers to unsolicited, bulk emails sent to multiple recipients without their consent.
-It often contains malicious content or attempts to deceive recipients into providing personal information or money.
+Email spam refers to unsolicited, bulk emails typically sent for commercial or malicious purposes.
+It often contains deceptive or misleading information, attempts to install malware, or phish for sensitive personal data.

-**How to Fight Spam**
+**How to Fight Email Spam**

-**1. Use a Spam Filter:**
+**1. Use Spam Filters:**

-* Most email providers offer built-in spam filters that automatically identify and block spam emails.
+Most email providers have built-in spam filters that automatically detect and block suspicious emails.
+Ensure your filter settings are up-to-date and enabled.
-* Consider using additional third-party spam filters for added protection.

-**2. Opt Out of Mailing Lists:**
+**2. Be Cautious of Attachments:**

-* If you receive spam from a specific sender, look for an "unsubscribe" link at the bottom of the email and click on it.
-* Note that unsubscribing from one email address may not prevent you from receiving spam from the same sender using other addresses.

-**3. Report Spam:**

-* Many email providers provide options to report spam emails.
-* Mark spam emails as "junk" or "report as spam" to help your provider improve its spam filtering algorithms.

-**4. Be Careful About Sharing Your Email Address:**

-* Avoid giving out your email address on public forums or websites that collect personal information.
-* Use disposable email addresses for temporary use or when signing up for unfamiliar services.

-**5. Protect Your Passwords:**

-* Strong passwords prevent spammers from accessing your email account and sending out spam emails in your name.
-* Use a unique password for your email account and change it regularly.

-**6. Use Anti-Malware Software:**

-* Spam emails can contain malicious attachments or links that can infect your computer.
+Avoid opening attachments from unknown senders or emails that appear suspicious.
+Attachments can contain viruses or malware that can compromise your device.
-* Install and regularly update anti-malware software to scan and remove any threats.

-**7. Be Vigilant:**

-* Pay attention to the sender's email address, subject line, and content.
-* Exercise caution when opening attachments or clicking on links in emails from unfamiliar senders.
+**3. Check Sender Addresses:**
+Always verify the sender's email address before opening an email.
+Legitimate senders will have their organization's domain in the address, not a generic domain or one that doesn't match the company's name.

-**8. Use Two-Factor Authentication (2FA):**
+**4. Use a Two-Factor Authentication (2FA):**

-* 2FA adds an extra layer of security to your email account by requiring a second form of verification, such as a code sent to your mobile phone, to log in.
+Enable 2FA for your email accounts.
+This requires you to enter both your password and a verification code, making it harder for spammers to access your inbox.

+**5. Report Spam:**
+If you receive a spam email, report it to your email provider so they can add the sender to their spam blacklist.
+This helps train spam filters and prevent similar emails from reaching your inbox.

+**6. Use Anti-Spam Software:**
+Consider installing an anti-spam software alongside your email client.
+This software uses advanced algorithms to detect and block spam emails.

+**7. Be Aware of Phishing Scams:**
+Spammers often send emails that look like they're from legitimate organizations, such as banks or retailers.
+Be wary of emails asking you to provide personal information or click on suspicious links.

+**8. Practice Good Email Habits:**
+Avoid sharing your email address publicly and only provide it to trusted sources.
+Use strong passwords and change them regularly.

+**9. Use Domain Name System (DNS) Blocklists:**
+Enable DNS blocklists on your internet router or device.
+These lists block known spam sender domains from sending emails to you.

-**9. Educate Others:**
+**10. Educate Others:**

-* Spread awareness about email spam and educate friends and family about the importance of being cautious while handling emails.
+Share information about email spam with others.
+By educating your friends, family, and colleagues, you can help reduce the number of spam emails they receive.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive keyless entry (PKE), also known as keyless entry, is a system that allows a person to access a vehicle without using a physical key.
-The system uses a small transmitter that is carried by the user and a receiver that is installed in the vehicle.
-When the user approaches the vehicle, the transmitter sends a signal to the receiver.
-The receiver then unlocks the doors and allows the user to enter the vehicle.

-PKE systems are typically used in conjunction with a remote keyless entry (RKE) system.
-RKE systems allow the user to lock and unlock the doors of the vehicle from a distance.
-PKE systems add the ability to unlock the doors without having to press a button on the key fob.

-PKE systems are a convenient and secure way to access a vehicle.
-They are particularly useful for people who have their hands full or who are carrying heavy items.
-PKE systems are also less likely to be lost or stolen than traditional keys.
+**Passive Keyless Entry (PKE)**

+Passive Keyless Entry (PKE) is a vehicle security and convenience system that allows users to enter and start their vehicles without using a traditional metal key.
+Instead, it relies on a combination of electronic devices and sensors that communicate wirelessly.

+**How PKE Works:**

+* **Key Fob or Smart Key:** The user carries a key fob or smart key that contains a radio transmitter and a unique identification code.
+* **Vehicle Antenna:** The vehicle is equipped with an antenna that transmits and receives radio signals.
+* **Door Locks and Proximity Sensors:** Each door handle has sensors that detect the presence of the key fob.
+* **Ignition System:** The ignition system is modified to accept input from the key fob or smart key.

+**Operation:**

+* When a user approaches the vehicle, the key fob or smart key sends a signal to the vehicle antenna.
+* The antenna detects the signal and compares the identification code with the one stored in the vehicle's computer.
+* If the codes match, the door locks are unlocked automatically, and the user can enter the vehicle.
+* To start the vehicle, the user places the key fob or smart key in a designated area inside the vehicle (e.g., a dashboard slot or cupholder) and presses the start button.
+* If the key fob or smart key is not present or the identification code does not match, the vehicle's security system will remain active, and the vehicle cannot be started.

+**Benefits of PKE:**

+* **Convenience:** Eliminates the need to carry and fumble with a metal key, especially in difficult weather conditions.
+* **Security:** Enhances vehicle security by preventing unauthorized entry and theft.
+* **Hands-free operation:** Allows users to easily enter and start their vehicles without having to remove their key fobs or smart keys.
+* **Advanced features:** Some PKE systems include additional features such as remote trunk release, remote start, and keyless locking.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

-Sure, here are the 10 startups that have been selected for the first CyberBoost Catalyse cohort:
+Sure, here is the first CyberBoost Catalyse startup cohort:

+**Cohort 1**

+* **Aether Industries** - Developer of a cyber range and security awareness training platform.
+* **Alkymi** - Provider of a threat intelligence platform that helps organizations identify and mitigate cyber threats.
+* **Arachnys** - Developer of a threat detection and response platform that uses artificial intelligence to identify and block cyberattacks.
+* **Arceo.ai** - Provider of a cloud-based security platform that helps organizations protect their data and applications from cyberattacks.
+* **Armorblox** - Provider of an email security platform that uses artificial intelligence to detect and block phishing attacks.
+* **Awake Security** - Developer of a threat detection and response platform that uses machine learning to identify and investigate cyberattacks.
+* **Axonius** - Provider of a cybersecurity asset management platform that helps organizations track and manage their security assets.
+* **Cado Security** - Developer of a cloud-based security platform that helps organizations protect their data and applications from cyberattacks.
+* **Check Point Software Technologies** - Provider of a comprehensive suite of cybersecurity solutions, including firewalls, intrusion detection systems, and endpoint security.
+* **Claroty** - Provider of a cybersecurity platform that helps organizations protect their industrial control systems from cyberattacks.
+* **Cobalt.io** - Provider of a bug bounty platform that helps organizations find and fix security vulnerabilities in their software.
+* **Corvus Insurance** - Provider of cyber insurance for businesses of all sizes.
+* **CrowdStrike** - Provider of a cloud-based endpoint security platform that uses artificial intelligence to detect and block cyberattacks.
+* **CyberArk** - Provider of a privileged access management solution that helps organizations protect their sensitive data from unauthorized access.
-1. **Arkose Labs** (United Kingdom): Arkose Labs is a fraud prevention company that uses artificial intelligence to identify and stop fraudsters.
+* **Cybereason** - Provider of a threat detection and response platform that uses artificial intelligence to identify and block cyberattacks.
-2. **Cado Security** (Israel): Cado Security is a cybersecurity company that provides cloud-based security solutions for businesses.
-3. **Cybeats Technologies** (Canada): Cybeats Technologies is a cybersecurity company that provides AI-powered cybersecurity solutions for businesses.
-4. **CyberSaint Security** (United States): CyberSaint Security is a cybersecurity company that provides cloud-based security solutions for businesses.
+* **Cylera** - Provider of a cybersecurity platform that helps organizations protect their medical devices from cyberattacks.
-5. **Darktrace** (United Kingdom): Darktrace is a cybersecurity company that uses artificial intelligence to detect and respond to cyber threats.
+* **Darktrace** - Provider of a threat detection and response platform that uses artificial intelligence to identify and block cyberattacks.
-6. **Duality Technologies** (United States): Duality Technologies is a cybersecurity company that provides AI-powered cybersecurity solutions for businesses.
-7. **FireEye** (United States): FireEye is a cybersecurity company that provides a range of cybersecurity solutions for businesses.
-8. **Lacework** (United States): Lacework is a cybersecurity company that provides cloud-based security solutions for businesses.
-9. **Mandiant** (United States): Mandiant is a cybersecurity company that provides a range of cybersecurity solutions for businesses.
-10. **SentinelOne** (United States): SentinelOne is a cybersecurity company that provides AI-powered cybersecurity solutions for businesses.

-These startups were selected from a pool of over 100 applicants.
-They were evaluated on a number of factors, including their team, technology, and market potential.

-The CyberBoost Catalyse program is a 12-week program that will provide these startups with the resources and support they need to grow their businesses.
-The program includes mentorship from industry experts, access to investors, and opportunities to pilot their technologies with potential customers.

-The program is being led by CyberBoost, a non-profit organization that supports the growth of the cybersecurity industry in the United Kingdom.
-CyberBoost is supported by the UK government, the Mayor of London, and a number of leading cybersecurity companies.
+* **Dragos** - Provider of a cybersecurity platform that helps organizations protect their industrial control systems from cyberattacks.
+* **Eclypsium** - Provider of a firmware security platform that helps organizations identify and mitigate firmware vulnerabilities.
+* **EclecticIQ** - Provider of a threat intelligence platform that helps organizations identify and mitigate cyber threats.
+* **Endace** - Provider of a network traffic analysis platform that helps organizations investigate and respond to cyberattacks.

+These startups were selected for the CyberBoost Catalyse program based on their innovative cybersecurity solutions, their strong teams, and their potential to make a significant impact on the cybersecurity industry.
+The CyberBoost Catalyse program is a six-month accelerator program that provides startups with mentorship, training, and resources to help them grow and succeed.

 I hope this information is helpful.
 Please let me know if you have any other questions.